4 Key Differences in Teaching ESL to Adults vs. Children

 By Guest Writer, Lauren Bailey

-For several years now, I’ve actively participated in a local literacy organization, which aims at teaching ESL to recent immigrants.
-Although I’ve tutored and taught children before, this was my first experience teaching only adults.
+For several years now, I’ve actively participated in a local literacy organization, which aims at teaching reading to recent immigrants.
+Although I’ve tutored and taught children before, this was my first experience teaching adults.
 And what a learning experience it was!
 This particular organization allowed volunteer teachers to use whatever methods they thought best.
 Input from the class—that is, teaching adult learners what they wanted to learn specifically—was key in crafting lesson plans.
 Based on my experiences, this is what I’ve learned when teaching adults how to read and write in English:

 1. Adults in particular always look for real-life application.

 This is perhaps the most important lesson I learned while teaching adults English.
-Most adults have outgrown the curiosity about everything that young children naturally have.
+Most adults have outgrown their curiosity about everything that young children naturally have.
 As such, adults need an immediate sense of purpose to keep themselves motivated.
 For my class, I usually culled reading material from things like job applications, newspapers, citizenship tests, online reviews of consumer products, etc.

 2. Be aware that just because your students don’t know English doesn’t mean that they aren’t established professionals in their home countries.

 Of course, as an ESL reading teacher, you know intuitively that foreign language proficiency is certainly not an indicator of intelligence or ability.
 Although you may know this theoretically, it can be difficult to understand this precept in practice, especially when you cannot communicate with your students fluently.
-Many of my students were well established professionals—doctors, lawyers, and journalists—in their home countries.
+Many of my students were well-established professionals—doctors, lawyers, and journalists—in their home countries.
 Always respect the fact that your students are just as intelligent as you are, if not more.

 3. Figure out each student’s learning style.

 It can be easier to teach young students based on one learning style, simply because learning styles aren’t necessarily inherent; they’re learned over time.
-Adults, on the other hand have long-established their personal learning styles.
+Adults, on the other hand, have long-established their personal learning styles.
 Be sure you learn each student’s favored style, whether it’s auditory, visual, or kinesthetic, or something else, and try to teach to that style as much as you are able.